filipsobol/sonda/docs/configuration.md

 * **Type:** boolean
 * **Default:** `true`

-Determines whether to enable the plugin.
+Specifies whether the plugin is enabled.

 ### `format`

 * **Type:** string
 * **Default:** `'html'`

-Determines the output format of the report.
-The following formats are supported:
+Specifies the output format of the report.
+Supported formats include:

-* `'html'` - HTML file with treemap
+* `'html'` - An HTML file with a treemap visualization.
-* `'json'` - JSON file
+* `'json'` - A JSON file.

 ### `filename` <Badge type="tip" text="Introduced in 0.6.0" />

 * **Type:** string
 * **Default:** `'sonda-report.html'` or `'sonda-report.json'` depending on the `format` option

-Determines the path of the generated report.
-The values can be either a filename, a relative path, or an absolute path.
+Specifies the path of the generated report.
+This can be a filename, a relative path, or an absolute path.
 By default, the report is saved in the current working directory.

 ### `open`

 * **Type:** boolean
 * **Default:** `true`

-Determines whether to open the report in the default program for given file extension (`.html` or `.json` depending on the `format` option) after the build.
+Specifies whether to automatically open the report in the default program for the given file extension (`.html` or `.json`, depending on the `format` option) after the build process.

 ### `detailed`

 * **Type:** boolean
 * **Default:** `false`

-Determines whether to read the source maps of imported modules.
+Specifies whether to read the source maps of imported modules.

-By default, external dependencies that are bundled into a single file appear as a single asset in the report.
-When this option is enabled, the report will instead include the source files of the imported modules, if they have source maps.
+By default, external dependencies bundled into a single file appear as a single asset in the report.
+When this option is enabled, the report includes the source files of imported modules, if source maps are available.

-Enabling this option will increase the time needed to generate the report and reduce the accuracy of estimated GZIP and Brotli sizes for individual files.
+Enabling this option may increase the time needed to generate the report and reduce the accuracy of estimated GZIP and Brotli sizes for individual files.

-See the [Detailed view](/features/detailed-view) section for more information.
+For more details, see the [Detailed view](/features/detailed-view) section.

 ### `sources` <Badge type="tip" text="Introduced in 0.5.0" />

 * **Type:** boolean
 * **Default:** `false`

-Determines whether to include the source maps of the assets in the report to visualize which parts of the code contribute to the final asset size.
+Specifies whether to include source maps of the assets in the report to visualize which parts of the code contribute to the final asset size.

-See the [Used code](/features/used-code) section for more information.
+For more details, see the [Used code](/features/used-code) section.

-::: danger ⚠️ Be careful when sharing the report with the `sources` option enabled Enabling this option will significantly increase the size of the report and include it in the **source code** of the assets.
-If you are working with proprietary code, be careful who you share the report with.
+::: danger ⚠️ Be cautious when sharing reports with the `sources` option enabled This option significantly increases the size of the report and embeds the **source code** of the assets.
+If you are working with proprietary code, ensure you share the report responsibly.
 :::

 ### `gzip`